 Platform availability and access

-Access and logistics matter because factors like geographic coverage, matching speed, scheduling flexibility, and session formats can significantly impact whether you can get and maintain consistent care.
-Rula emphasizes accessibility through a large and diverse provider network, with more than 21,000 licensed clinicians, strong BIPOC representation (51% of the network), and services available in over 40 languages to support a wide range of backgrounds and needs.
+Access and logistics matter because factors like geographic coverage, matching speed, scheduling flexibility, and session formats can significantly impact whether you can access and maintain consistent care.
+Getting help should help, not add to your stress.

 How access works with Alma